 Materialism can often start when people are younger, with materialists not knowing they were materialists until later in life.

-Material objects may be given to them by older generations or there could simply be materialistic influences that lead towards this way of thinking and acting.
+Material objects may be given to them by older generations or there could simply be materialistic influences that lead to this way of thinking and acting.

 17. They don’t seem content with what they have.